Test Coverage and Compliance#

 This:

-• Applies the compliance NixOS module (all merged controls)
+• Applies the merged controls from the compliance NixOS module

 3. Architecture#